lukaemon/seed/README.md

 However, for people to truly adopt AI and cultivate capability to use, cooperate and even create one with autonomy, the embarrassing side of the learning process may be of some value.
 I personally would love to see more fail experiment, detour and dead end, as well as the rosy final result.

 ## How to use this repo?
-Maybe the best way to interact with this repo is by conditioning the ChatGPT with it and just talk. ex:
+Maybe the best way to interact with this repo is by conditioning a ChatGPT with it and just talk. ex:
 - List all project name.
 Categorize by topics and counting sort for me.
 - Find all NLP projects that only deal with prompts.
 I don't want to do any training for now.
 - What project did he do first?
 What did he learn?